Updated by Max Dana

 What is an LLC?

-LLC stands for “limited liability company”.
+LLC stands for “limited liability company.”
 An LLC is owned by its members, instead of stockholders.
-ArtsPool will operate like a cooperative organization of its members.
+ArtsPool operates as a cooperative organization of its members.

 What does it mean to become a member of an LLC?

 Being a member of an LLC is similar to being a partner of a partnership.
 Your rights as a member are governed by the LLC’s Operating Agreement.
 The members of an LLC are not liable for the obligations of the LLC.

 Why is ArtsPool not a not-for-profit or 501(c)(3) corporation?

 Given the nature of ArtsPool’s operations as a service company providing services “at cost” and not for free, ArtsPool would not qualify as a 501(c)(3).
 An LLC offers a more flexible governance structure than a not-for-profit corporation.

 Notwithstanding that ArtsPool is an LLC, it will operate functionally as a not-for-profit because (1) its members will not derive any personal benefit, (2) its purpose will always be limited to supporting the arts community, (3) the compensation of its management and employees will comply with IRS rules applicable to a 501(c)(3), and (4) ArtsPool will comply with New York state rules applicable to not-for-profit corporations (i.e., conflict of interest policies, etc).

 Do I have to contribute any money to become a member of ArtsPool?